 Lake City is a very small town located in the state of Tennessee.
 With a population of 4,740 people and just one neighborhood, Lake City is the 125th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Lake City is generally considered to be a blue-collar town.
-41.16% of the Lake City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lake City is a blue-collar town, with 41.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lake City is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lake City who work in sales jobs (13.45%), healthcare (11.16%), and healthcare suport services (6.93%).

 One downside of living in Lake City, however, is that residents on average have to contend with a long commute, spending on average 32.59 minutes every day commuting to work.

-As is often the case in a small town, Lake City doesn't have a public transportation system that people use for their commute.
+Lake City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lake City in 2022 was $29,080, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,320 for a family of four.
 However, Lake City contains both very wealthy and poor people as well.